 Seton is often described as self- trained.
-That is a largely correct description with respect to his scientific studies and writing, but it is far from true with respect to art.
+Which is a largely correct with respect to his scientific studies and writing, but it is far from true with respect to art.
 He studied under some of the great artists of the day in Toronto, New York, London and Paris.
 His study time was interspersed with time spent in Toronto, Manitoba, London, New York City and Paris.

 Informal Lessons and Apprenticeship – Toronto

 Seton’s first training in art came from a series of lessons from a neighbor during the summer of 1876 when he was sixteen years old.
 He then served as an apprentice in the portrait studio of John Colin Forbes for about two years.

 Seton enrolled in night classes at the Toronto School of Art (now known as the Ontario College of Art and Design or OCAD).
 He thrived under the tutelage of the faculty there, especially artist Charlotte Schreiber, with whom he became close.
 He won the Gold Medal at the close of the 1878-1879 Winter term.

 His father was proud of his son’s success and agreed to send him to London to study art.

 Upon arriving in London, his goal was to win a seven-year scholarship to the Royal Academy.
 He spent the first austere months in London preparing for the juried examination.
 As a minor, he had to petition the Board of Regents of the British Museum for access to the museum.
 The regents included the Prince of Wales and the Archbishop of Canterbury.
 In December 1880, he won the scholarship, but he returned to Canada in 1881 due to ill health as a result of poor living conditions.
 This was likely a major factor in Seton’s increasingly bad relationship with his father.

 Seton’s often-told story of receiving an itemized bill from his father was probably inspired by his father expecting to be repaid for his expenditures sending him to London.